Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/DataTypes.md

 - `2`: `Disabled` (Default State).
 The package was disabled in the loadout.
 - `3`: `Added`.
 The package was added to the loadout.
 - `4`: `Enabled`.
 The package was enabled in the loadout.
+- `5`: `InstalledAsDependency`.
+The package was installed as a dependency.

 ## PackageState